 - Academic: A Short History of Berbice High School, the Canadian Mission Church in New Amsterdam, Guyana and the Bishops by Andrew Ranji Bishop

-- Congregational History: St. Columba Presbyterian Church, Kirk Hill: Celebrating 200 Years, 1819–2019, Committee Chair: Audrey Nixon Crawford
+- Congregational History: St. Columba Presbyterian Church, Kirk Hill: Celebrating 200 Years, 1819–2019 by Committee Chair Audrey Nixon Crawford

 - Honourable Mention: By Land, Sea and Air by Donna George

-The Presbyterian Church Heritage Centre, formerly the National Presbyterian Museum, has relocated to Carlisle United Church in Carlisle, Ont., in the county of North Middlesex, and begun a national campaign has begun to support the Centre.
+The Presbyterian Church Heritage Centre , formerly the National Presbyterian Museum, has relocated to Carlisle United Church in Carlisle, Ont., in the county of North Middlesex, and begun a national campaign to support the Centre.

 Women’s Missionary Society

-The GA approved changes to the WMS’s constitution.
-The WMS reported that the 4th National Women’s Gathering is being organized for May 20–21, 2022.
+The Assembly approved changes to the WMS’s constitution.
+The WMS reported that the fourth National Women’s Gathering is being organized for May 20–21, 2022.
 The WMS continues to give grants to various organizations and projects.
-In 2020, two new Together We Can! projects were started: Action Réfugiés Montréal and a new roof for the Graduate School for Nurses in Indore, India.
+In 2020, two new Together We Can! projects were started for Action Réfugiés Montréal and a new roof for the Graduate School for Nurses in Indore, India.

 Committee on Church Doctrine

-The Assembly passed the recommendations from the Church Doctrine committee.
+The Assembly passed the recommendations from the Committee on Church Doctrine report.
 These included: